We are hiring a 2-year postdoc and a 1-year research & lab tech! See below for more info.

 Values

-Our lab is committed to supporting a diverse community of scientists.
+We are committed to supporting a diverse community of scientists.
 In all that we do, we work to make academia more inclusive.
 We are independent scholars and team players who always strive to support one another.
 We collaborate closely with local partners and NGOs in the regions where we work.
 We are passionate about studying and protecting the world's biodiversity.

 Scope of projects